cyberhiker/platformpress/README.md

   * Search page show wrong message if no results
   * Fix: wrong message when there is no question or answer in user profile
   * Delete lock for comment is not working
-  * Add sortby args in AnsPress shortcode
+  * Add sortby args in PlatformPress shortcode
   * Fix: Wrong comment count in user profile
   * Added ap_no_moderation cap
   * Add anonymous post for moderation